QuantConnect/IBAutomater/README.md

 // Gracefully handle errors _ibAutomater.ErrorDataReceived += OnIbAutomaterErrorDataReceived;

-// Get events once the IBGateway has exited.
+// Get events once the IB Gateway has exited.
 _ibAutomater.Exited += OnIbAutomaterExited;

-// Get events once the IBGateway has auto-restarted.
+// Get events once the IB Gateway has auto-restarted.
 _ibAutomater.Restarted += OnIbAutomaterRestarted;

-// Trigger the IBGateway to start and login with your configured parameters.
+// Trigger the IB Gateway to start and login with your configured parameters.
 _ibAutomater.Start(false);

-// Stop IBGateway with a simple command.
+// Stop IB Gateway with a simple command.
 _ibAutomater.Stop();
 ```